Internal Transfer vs Disposal: The Crypto Reconciliation Error That Costs Tax (2026)

 6. Review reconciliation for phantom disposals before they reach the tax base or GL.

-Cryptio and Ledgible classify own-to-own movements as internal transfers and carry cost basis across them when both wallets are in the inventory.
-Confirm the tool defaults self-transfers to non-disposal, preserves basis and acquisition date, and pairs cross-chain/exchange legs — and surfaces any unmatched leg for review rather than silently booking a sale.
+Tools such as Cryptio and Ledgible classify own-to-own movements as internal transfers and carry cost basis across them when both wallets are in the inventory.
+Because the cost of getting this wrong is a phantom tax bill, test the behaviours directly:

-Wag3s Ledger recognises own-to-own movements across wallets, chains, and exchange withdrawals as internal transfers, carries cost basis and acquisition date intact, pairs cross-chain legs (including CCTP), and flags unmatched legs for review — so no phantom disposal reaches the tax base or the GL.
+Wag3s Ledger recognises own-to-own movements across wallets, chains, and exchange withdrawals as internal transfers, carries cost basis and acquisition date intact, pairs cross-chain legs (including CCTP), and flags unmatched legs for review, so no phantom disposal reaches the tax base or the GL.
+Whether a given movement is a disposal in your jurisdiction is ultimately a tax-characterisation question; Ledger applies the non-disposal default and the evidence behind it, and is built to support a qualified adviser's review rather than replace it.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading